Skip to content

 9. Celebrate Holidays and Birthdays

 Generic cards and stale cake feel like a chore, not a celebration.
-Encourage teams to personalize birthday and holiday wishes.
+Encourage teams to personalise birthday and holiday wishes.
 A thoughtful note or small, relevant gift goes far.

 Let teams plan their small celebrations within a budget.
 This builds ownership, makes it personal.
 The key: make people feel seen and valued as individuals, not just cogs.
 It’s about showing you notice them as people, not just employees.
 Let them feel appreciated for who they are.
 Make celebrations meaningful, not just routine.
 Acknowledge their presence and their individuality.